jussiry/edide/readme.md

-This repository will include code for creating your own :editor servers.
+This repository will include code for creating your own :edide servers.
-For now :editor is only available at http://jussir.net

 Main purpose for this repository now is issue tracker.
 Feel free to use it also for general discussion, since other forums don't exist.